AKir2024/Gastro-Entdeckung-App/README(Setup-English).md

 3. Search for tips using the search form, which allows filtering by cuisine, price range, and atmosphere.
 4. Set your preferences to customize your experience.
 5. View detailed information about each restaurant by clicking on its name in the tip list.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## License